simondramsey/GEE-Image_Export/README.md

 * UI
 * NDBI

 More information about each of these indices is available at the end of this document.
+For longitudinal studies incorporating multiple Landsat sensors, adjusted NDVI values are available using the adjustments calculated by Roy et al (https://www.sciencedirect.com/science/article/pii/S0034425715302455).

 #### NOTES
 Exported single band imagery (e.g. indices) will appear greyscale when displayed in a GIS environment.
 Display settings can be set when opened in external software e.g. QGIS.
 When displaying multi-band imagery, such as a true colour composite, ensure that the correct bands representing the red, green and blue channels are displayed.
 For example, for Landsat 8, Red = Band 4, Green = Band 3, Blue = Band 2.